 Staff must:

 Understand the healthcare plan

+V.Atherton Oct 2022 revised Nov 2023

 Understand the safe procedures for handling medications/ understand their responsibilities in the administration of medication/ Be able to administer medications

 Ensure knowledge of emergency procedures in the event of an incident i.e. overdose, administration of wrong medication etc.